r-c-f/waynergy/README.md

 included one that mostly works (minus the keys I don't actually have to test on my own systems) in `doc/xkb/keycodes/win`.

+##### Xwayland compatibility

+For custom keycodes, one may run into issues with Xwayland if the minimum keycode is below 8.
+To work around this, add an offset to the given codes and include it in `xkb_key_offset`.

 #### Screensaver